 Prof. Dr. Dr. h.c. mult.
-Wolf Singer studied Medicine in Munich and Paris, obtained his MD from the Ludwig Maximilian University in Munich, and his PhD from the Technical University in Munich.
+Wolf Singer studied Medicine in Munich and Paris; he obtained his MD from the Ludwig Maximilian University in Munich, and his PhD from the Technical University in Munich.

-Of particular interest to us is the question how information provided by sensory stimuli or prior experience is encoded.
-We believe that the evolution of neocortex introduced novel strategies of information processing that go beyond the capacity of neural systems utilizing essential amplitude (discharge rate) modulations and labeled lines as coding space.
-Currently we pursue the hypothesis that further relevant information is contained in the precise temporal relations between the discharges of distributed neurons and in case of oscillatory activity in the phase relations between oscillating cell populations.
+Of particular interest to his group is the question of how the information provided by sensory stimuli or prior experience is encoded.
+They believe that the evolution of the neocortex introduced novel strategies of information processing that go beyond the capacity of neural systems utilizing essential amplitude (discharge rate) modulations and labelled lines as coding space.
+Currently, they are pursuing the hypothesis that further relevant information is contained in the precise temporal relations between the discharges of distributed neurons; and in the case of oscillatory activity, in the phase relations between oscillating cell populations.
 Examining temporal relations among the activity of distributed neurons requires simultaneous recordings from multiple neurons.
-The strategy common to all projects is, therefore, to obtain massive parallel recordings from multiple cortical sites, to study the resulting high dimensional response patterns with advanced methods of time series analysis and to establish relations with specific stimulation conditions and/or cognitive and executive functions.
-In most of the projects we use the visual system as a model.
-To study neural dynamics with cellular resolution we record from anaesthetized cats and awake macaque monkeys trained to perform cognitive tasks involving perceptual decisions, short term memory and prediction.
+The strategy common to all projects is, therefore, to obtain massive parallel recordings from multiple cortical sites, to study the resulting high dimensional response patterns with advanced methods of time series analysis, and to establish relations with specific stimulation conditions and/or cognitive and executive functions.
+In most of their projects, they use the visual system as a model.
+To study neural dynamics with cellular resolution, they record from anaesthetized cats and awake macaque monkeys trained to perform cognitive tasks involving perceptual decisions, short term memory and prediction.
 The electrophysiological measurements in nonhuman primates are complemented by functional magnetic resonance imaging (fMRI) and diffusion tensor imaging (DTI) for the identification of functional networks at a more global scale.

 ImageThink has kindly provided a graphic summary of this year’s panel discussion: